-- i) The special permit segment has any direct current-electric resistance welded (DC-ERW) seam or pipe with a longitudinal joint factor below 1.0 as defined in 49 CFR 192.113; - ii) The special permit segment pipe has any LF-ERW or EFW seam pipe joints that had pipe seam leaks or ruptures and the pipe has not been replaced with new pipe; - iii) Pipe in the extended special permit segment was constructed or manufactured prior to 1954 and had pipe seam leaks or ruptures; - iv) The special permit segment pipe has unknown manufacturing processes (i.e., unknown seam type, yield strength, or wall thickness); or - v) The special permit segment pipe has known manufacturing or construction issues that are unresolved, such as concentrated hard spots, hard heat-affected weld zones, selective seam corrosion, pipe movement that has led to buckling, past leak and rupture issues, or any other systemic issues. - d) Girth Weld or Seam Weld Repairs: Within a special permit segment, SNG must remove and replace, in accordance with 49 CFR Part 192 requirements, all weld seam or girth weld repairs that have been made by the usage of fittings such as weldolets, threadolets, repair clamps, and pipe sleeves (steel or composite).
-This remediation must be completed within six (6) months of the grant of this special permit or within six (6) months of the identification. - e) Remediation Plan: SNG must remediate all weld seam leaks, failures, or ruptures discovered in the special permit segment.
-SNG must submit a seam remediation plan for the special permit segment to the Director, PHMSA Southern Region, no later than 30 days after finding a seam leak, seam failure, or seam rupture in the special permit segment containing one (1) of the following: - A longitudinal weld seam remediation/repair plan that meets Condition 10 and includes replacement, hydrostatic testing, or ILI, with completion of the remediation/repair plan within six (6) months of discovery, or
+- iii) Pipe in the extended special permit segment was constructed or manufactured prior to 1954 and had pipe seam leaks or ruptures; - iv) The special permit segment pipe has unknown manufacturing processes (i.e., unknown seam type, yield strength, or wall thickness); or - v) The special permit segment pipe has known manufacturing or construction issues that are unresolved, such as concentrated hard spots, hard heat-affected weld zones, selective seam corrosion, pipe movement that has led to buckling, past leak and rupture issues, or any other systemic issues. - d) Girth Weld or Seam Weld Repairs: Within a special permit segment, STT must remove and replace, in accordance with 49 CFR Part 192 requirements, all weld seam or girth weld repairs that have been made by the usage of fittings such as weldolets, threadolets, repair clamps, and pipe sleeves (steel or composite).
+This remediation must be completed within six (6) months of the grant of this special permit or within six (6) months of the identification. - e) Remediation Plan: STT must remediate all weld seam leaks, failures, or ruptures discovered in the special permit segment.
+STT must submit a seam remediation plan for the special permit segment to the Director, PHMSA Central Region, no later than 30 days after finding a seam leak, seam failure, or seam rupture in the special permit segment containing one (1) of the following: - A longitudinal weld seam remediation/repair plan that meets Condition 10 and includes replacement, hydrostatic testing, or ILI, with completion of the remediation/repair plan within six (6) months of discovery, or - ii) A technical justification that shows that the special permit segment is not at risk for future longitudinal seam leaks or failures.

-&lt;sup>47 As of the date of the grant of this special permit, SNG reported no LF-ERW or EFW seam pipe in a special permit segment.
+&lt;sup>46 As of the date of the grant of this special permit, STT reported no pipe manufactured prior to 1954 with seam integrity issues in a special permit segment.

-&lt;sup>48 For all in-service and pressure test failures, SNG must perform a root cause analysis, including the metallurgical examination of the failed pipe, to determine if the failure is caused by a systemic or non-systemic issue.
-SNG must provide the written results of this root cause analysis to the Director, PHMSA Southern Region, within 90 days of the failure and must submit a copy of the root cause analysis to the Director, PHMSA Engineering and Research Division.
+&lt;sup>47 For all in-service and pressure test failures, STT must perform a root cause analysis, including the metallurgical examination of the failed pipe, to determine if the failure is caused by a systemic or non-systemic issue.
+STT must provide the written results of this root cause analysis to the Director, PHMSA Central Region, within 90 days of the failure and must submit a copy of the root cause analysis to the Director, PHMSA Engineering and Research Division.